 Employee turnover is an issue that any business must regularly address.
 Even if your business doesn’t have a problem with high turnover, it’s important to make sure your business is set up to continue to operate well.

 Unless you have a seasonal retail business, high rates of employee turnover are never a good sign.
 It might mean that employees are unhappy due to their pay, future in the company, or working conditions.
+And the costs of having such a business lead to both short-term and long-term problems.
+High turnover among your staff will lead to wasted time and money and lead to a disgruntled team with low morale.

-So take a look at these strategies to reduce employee turnover at your small business
+So take a look at these strategies to reduce employee turnover at your small business and start creating a happier and healthier staff.

 How to Calculate Your Retail Turnover Rate